So, you’re reading the Bible through in a year? Or, like a few people I’ve known, you read it through every year for the umpteenth time.

 We know these things because they stand out in the chapter.
 Pastors have preached these points repeatedly over the years.

 It’s a great chapter, to be sure, but it deserves closer inspection and much more attention than we have given it.

 By slowing down and taking in the action of each verse before moving on, we see much more drama in the story.
-Let me emphasize: What follows is certainly not exhaustive, but illustrates that there is so much more drama in this story than we get in our quick flyovers.
-Only by slowly reading the text and savoring each line, every word, do we see that so much more was happening than we had thought at first.)
+(Explanation: What follows is certainly not exhaustive, but is meant to illustrate that there is so much more drama in this story than we get in our flyovers.
+Only by slowing reading the text and savoring each line do we begin to see that much more was happening than we had thought at first.)

 WHAT PUT PAUL AND SILAS IN THE JAILHOUSE.
 (Acts 16:16-24)

-All they were doing was blessing people, helping them come to Christ and straighten out their lives.
-They were healing the hurting.
-The worldly crowd wasn’t quite sure what to make of all this.
-And when they cast the demon from a young woman who was being used and abused by her “owners,” that was more than they could take.
-Those men, the slave-owners, seized Paul and Silas and dragged them into the marketplace to the authorities.
+All they were doing was good.
+They were blessing people, helping them come to Christ and straighten out their lives, and healing the hurting.
+When they cast the demon from a young woman who was being used and abused by her “owners,” that was more than the locals could take.
+Those men went to the authorities to complain.

 By then a mob had gathered to do what mobs love doing: harass the unfortunate and undefended.
 The magistrates, sensing public opinion would allow this, ordered Paul and Silas stripped and beaten, then thrown into prison.
 The jailer, sternly warned to guard them carefully, locked the two missionaries into an inner cell and fastened their feet in stocks.
 They were as secure as it was possible to make them.
 And tonight, the jailer decided to remain at his post rather than trust an assistant.
 Good thing he did.